liucs1986/quizjet-1/quizjet-authoring/README.md

 "webex21".

 (4)Configure db information in the /WEB-INF/web.xml.
 Configure the url of db.webexURL AND db.user and db.passwd.
+Configure the db information in /WEB-INF/spring/database.xml, such as webex.

 (5)Save all the configuration.
 Run it locally in eclipse to test the project.